jeffgat/aoc-2024/README.md

-# advent of code 2024 for a little skill refresher
+# advent of code 2024